-There are a number of tests that measure neuroticism.
+There are a number of relevant psychological tests.
 Many of these are self-report questionnaires, and the tests may involve self-descriptive sentences or single word adjectives.
-The International Personality Item Pool has a free test called IPIP-NEO, available in a short a 120-item version and a full-length 300-item online test.
-In the IPIP-NEO, the neuroticism score is broken down into six facets: anxiety, anger, depression, self-consciousness, immoderation, and vulnerability.
+The International Personality Item Pool has a free test, IPIP-NEO, available in a short and a full-length online test.
+The IPIP-NEO breaks down the neuroticism score into six facets: anxiety, anger, depression, self-consciousness, immoderation, and vulnerability.

 What are your thoughts on neuroticism?